opencog/atomspace/opencog/query/README.md

 The basic idea is that one can specify a pattern or template, in the form of a graph, some of whose nodes are variables.
-The pattern matcher can then find all other graphs that match the given template, substituing for the variables.
+The pattern matcher can then find all other graphs that match the given template, substituting for the variables.
 Thus, one has:

  * A Hypergraph Query Language (HQL), that, much like SQL, allows you to define a query statement, and ask for all graphs that match.
-This makes the atomspace a kind of graphical database.
+This makes the AtomSpace a kind of graphical database.

  * When a variable in the pattern matches some (sub-)graph, that match is called a "grounding".
 When all of the variables in the entire